jfnavarro/st_viewer/README.md

 		make

 * Download and install R from https://cran.r-project.org/ (in case you do not have it already)

+* Download and install Rtools (Only for Windows) from https://cran.r-project.org/bin/windows/Rtools/

 * Open R and install the following packages (Rcpp, RInside, RcppArmadillo, DESeq2, Rtsne and SCRAN)